Autoplot App Guide

 Here are instructions for using both options:

-Remote Control requires the robot to be in automode.
+The remote Control operation requires the robot's Dashboard be set to Auto Control.
 This mode ensures that all movements are managed safely by the robot's autonomous systems.

 Both methods allow for track recording; however, remote control enables you to operate the robot from any location with internet access.

-Tracks can be taught to the robot whether you're using the on-site pendant or the Remote Keyboard Control feature via a web browser.
+Tracks can be taught to the robot by driving it manually with the pendant or the Kar-Tech controller.
+Alternatively, you may use the Keyboard controls or the Game Pad controller via a web browser.

 Tips for Optimal Autonomy